 - The NIH/NIGMS funded Maximizing Access to Research Careers (MARC) Program’s goal is to increase the number of underrepresented (UR) biomedical and behavioral scientists by providing students with extensive mentoring, concentrated learning activities, intensive research experiences, and adaptive programs to heighten students’ skills beyond their current academic level.

 - Beta Kappa Chi Scientific Honor Society

 - National Institute of Science

 Faculty Spotlight: UDC Biology Program

-Carolyn Cousin, Ph.D., professor and program director, is an experienced cell biologist and parasitologist with a longstanding research interest in the area of schistosomiasis.
+Carolyn Cousin, Ph.D., professor and program coordinator for the Masters Degree in Cancer Biology, Prevention, and Control is an experienced cell biologist and parasitologist with a longstanding research interest in the area of schistosomiasis.
 She has received more than $5 million in grants from the NIH and the Agency for International Development to fund this research.
-Cousins also served as the principal investigator on a USDA-funded grant to examine the current perception of African Americans on cancer in the District of Columbia.
-She has received numerous awards and accolades for her teaching and research, both from within the university and from organizations such as the National Institutes of Health, the Washington Post, Beta Kappa Chi Scientific Honor Society and the National Association for Equal Opportunity in Higher Education.
+Dr. Cousin has served as the principal investigator of a USDA-funded grant to examine the current perception of African Americans on cancer in the District of Columbia.
+She has received numerous awards and accolades for her teaching and research, both from within the University and from organizations such as the National Institute of Science, the Washington Post, Beta Kappa Chi Scientific Honor Society and the National Association for Equal Opportunity in Higher Education.